 Just weeks after Apple revealed its somewhat lackluster new AirPods, the company surprised us with a new pair of Beats-branded buds that, like the AirPods, are totally wireless.
 The Powerbeats Pro call back to their sporty predecessors, earhooks and all, but with a more sophisticated design.

-Unfortunately, while the Pro pack plenty of swoon-worthy features, a mix of intermittent connection woes and a lofty $250 price puts the brakes on our enthusiasm.
+Unfortunately, while the Pro pack plenty of swoon-worthy features, a mix of intermittent connection woes and a lofty $250 price puts the brakes on these buds.

 The Powerbeats Pro look more contemporary than the Powerbeats3.
 Gone is the clip-like design that houses the main components; that’s replaced by a housing that’s much thinner and less obtrusive.
 Pulling them from their massive charging case is a bit awkward at first due to their angled acoustic chambers, but tuggy magnets guide your hand as you place them in and out of their portable lair.

 The earhooks cement the Powerbeats Pro as workout buds, and they can be awkward to put in.
 After adjusting the base of the clips to your ears, though, they find their groove and go on relatively smoothly, with a fit that’s both secure and comfy.
 To our eyes, they also look a lot better than previous Powerbeats models — the clips are more elegant, striking a thinner, less obtrusive profile.
 Speaking of looks, the Powerbeats Pro are now available in all of the colors promised at launch: Ivory, moss, navy, and black.

 With a 17-percent reduction in weight, and 23 percent less internal volume, the Pro are more efficiently designed, too.
 Best of all, of course, there’s no longer a clunky wire tethering each earbud together.